How ‘borderless’ music is shaping festival culture

 Nicolas-Tyrell Scott

 Nicolas-Tyrell Scott is a London-based music and culture journalist and speaker whose work has been published by GQ, Pitchfork, Dazed, Apple Music, and more.
-As a speaker, he’s been featured on the BBC, Channel 4, Wray and Nephew, The Grapevine TV, No Signal, and the Over the Bridge podcast, and he has spoken at Soho House.
+As a speaker, he’s been featured on the BBC, Channel 4, Wray and Nephew's YouTube, The Grapevine TV, No Signal, and the Over the Bridge podcast, and he has spoken at Soho House.
 In music, he has crafted assets for Mahalia, Adekunle Gold, Bru-C, and others and has an informed view on music that spans hip-hop, R&B, and emergent genres like drill, future sounds, and afro-swing.
 He's always sure to tie lineages to each before framing their futures.